skywalkah/prework-study-guide/README.md

 ## Usage

-Open Devtools console on Chrom and you will see our JS running, refresh a few times to see a randombly chosen subject.
+Open Chrome developer tools console and you will see JS running.
+Refresh a few times to see a randombly chosen subject.

 ## Credits